ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 - Kramer's ID is added to the `owner_history` list of `bill-1` and `bill-2-1`

 The following animation shows a slightly more complex version of this where Pepper receives two tokens each from Rhodey and Joker.
-Then, she transfers 2 tokens to the intern - Peter.
+Then, she transfers 2 tokens to Peter.

 {{< pixigsap "transfer-token-notes.js" >}}